ibm-build-lab/terraform-ibm-cloud-pak/examples/cp4d_4.0/README.md

 - `on_vpc`: If set to `false`, it will set the install do classic ROKS.
 By default it's disabled
 - `openshift_version`: Openshift version installed in the cluster
 - `entitled_registry_key`: Get the entitlement key from https://myibm.ibm.com/products-services/containerlibrary and assign it to this variable.
 Optionally you can store the key in a file and use the `file()` function to get the file content/key
-- `entitled_registry_user_email`: IBM Container Registry (ICR) username which is the email address of the owner of the Entitled Registry Key
 - `resource_group_name`: Resource group that the cluster is provisioned in
 - `accept_cpd_license`: If set to `true`, you accept all cpd license agreements including additional modules installed.
 By default, it's `false`
 - `storage_option`: Define the storage option.
 For now it's `portworx`. (ocs, nfs, portworx)